• Home

 Share on FacebookShare on Twitter

 Word processing software, by default, will automatically capitalize the first word of a sentence.
-If, for some reason, you don’t want your word processor to do this, you can simply turn off automatic capitalization.
+If, for some reason, you don’t want your word processor to do this, you can simply turn off automatic capitalization for your word processor.
 You’ll be glad to know that Google Docs has the option to turn off auto capitalization, so that you have complete liberty to choose which words to capitalize in your document.

 However, there are instances where auto capitalization is unnecessary.
 For example, if you are writing a poem that doesn’t need to have the first word capitalized, then you can turn off auto capitalization in Google Docs or Microsoft Word.
 Or perhaps you don’t want your word processor to automatically capitalize the words as a matter of preference.